How to Grow Carrots in Containers

-It’s a good place to start in gardening, and with minimal care and effort you are almost guaranteed a delicious harvest.
+Carrots are a good place to start in gardening.
+They require minimal care and effort you are almost guaranteed a delicious harvest.

-Order them through Backyard Food Growing, it saves your time and effort of trying to find them in the stores.
+Order them through the Seed and Bulb Sources page here on Backyard Food Growing, it saves your time and effort of trying to find them in the stores.

 They are different, delicious and beautiful on a veggie platter especially combined with Purple Haze.

 There are many varieties of carrots, all with different strengths, sizes and characteristics meant to suit a multitude of growing conditions.

 The main types are shown in the image and are: Imperator, Chantenay and Nantes.

 For container gardening you’ll want to choose a smaller variety with a smaller mature size.